Clearing Up Confusions on Organic Food

 Consumers’ penchant for all things organic even trumps a higher price tag.
 According to data from the Hartman Group, 44% of shoppers would pay an additional 20% more for organic fresh vegetables, and 37% are willing to pay even more for organic poultry.
 What’s the muscle behind this organic purchasing power?
 A Pew Research Center Survey found that health is a key reason; 76% of people reported health concerns as their primary motivation for buying organic foods, along with 33% reporting environmental concerns as the reason behind their purchasing decision.

-2. What is the Main Reason to Buy Organic?
-Research suggests there may be a few nutritional gains from choosing organic—primarily in antioxidant levels—but most nutrient levels are similar in organic vs. conventional.
+Research suggests there may be a few nutritional and health benefit gains from choosing organic, but most nutrient levels are similar in organic vs. conventional.
 And that shouldn’t be a surprise, as organic cultivation isn’t so much about the end product as it is about the process.
 The main reason to choose organic isn’t about the nutritional quality of the food itself; it’s about how the food is cultivated.
 Organic cultivation focuses on promoting ecological balance and biodiversity.
+It prioritizes taking care of the soil, and reducing fossil fuel inputs, including pesticides and fertilizers.
+Research shows that organic farms are better at sequestering carbon, protecting pollinators, reducing water pollution, and promoting greater protections of ecosystems.

-4. Is Organic Always Local and Sustainable?
-Sometimes, but not always.
+Usually.
 The NOP standards do promote many sustainable practices, including use of organic material rather than synthetic fertilizers, cover crops, and crop rotation.
 The FAO reports that organic agriculture can result in environmental benefits over the long-term by protecting soil and water and reducing climate change.
 However, the NOP does not require foods to be produced locally.
-Case in point: The U.S. imported $1.65 billion worth of organics in 2016, mostly from Turkey, Mexico, Italy, Peru, and Ecuador.
-Transporting foods long distances is not a sustainable practice.
+Case in point: The U.S. imported 1,684 million pounds of organic produce in 2021.
+Transporting foods long distances—especially by air—is not a sustainable practice.

 With organic foods carrying a higher price tag, you may want to prioritize your organic dollars where they matter the most.
 These foods should be at the top of your list.

-• Leafy greens.
+- Leafy greens.
 Crops that grow closer to the soil are often more prone to pests.
-In fact, the Environmental Working Group (EWG) found that nearly all of the samples of spinach they tested contained at least one pesticide, and had an average of twice as much pesticide residue by weight than any other crop.
+In fact, in the Environmental Working Group (EWG) annual review of pesticides in produce, they routinely find higher levels of pesticides in spinach, kale, collard and mustard greens.

-• EWG found that strawberries, which grow close to the soil, had up to 20 different pesticides.
+- Strawberries.
+EWG has regularly found that strawberries, which grow close to the soil, have up to 20 different pesticides.

-• Peaches and Nectarines.
-EWG put both peaches and nectarines on their list of foods that tested positive for at least one pesticide in nearly all of the samples they tested.
+- Peaches and Nectarines.
+EWG has often put both peaches and nectarines on their list of foods that tested positive for at least one pesticide in nearly all of the samples they tested.

-• EWG found that cherries tested positive for pesticide residues in nearly all of the samples they tested.
+- Cherries.
+While they don’t appear every year on the “Dirty Dozen” list, EWG has found that cherries have tested positive for pesticide residues in many of the samples they analyzed.

-• EWG found that apples tested positive for pesticide residues in nearly all of the samples they tested.
+- Apples.
+EWG regularly finds that apples test positive for pesticide residues in nearly all of the samples they tested.

 Save Your Money on These Organic Foods

-If you’re food budget is limited, don’t waste your organic dollars here.
+If you’re food budget is limited, don’t waste your organic food dollars here.

-• Candy and soda.
-Organic sugary foods are just as bad for your health as conventional sugary foods.
+- Candy and soda.
+Organic sugary foods are pretty much as bad for your health as conventional sugary foods.

-• Baked treats, such as cookies, cakes, pies.
-A few organic ingredients in a decadent treat won’t make it any healthier.
+- Baked treats, such as cookies, cakes, pies.
+A few organic ingredients in a decadent treat won’t make it much healthier.

-• Those skins seem to protect avocados; EWG found few pesticide residues in these fruits during their analysis.
+- Avocados.
+Those skins seem to protect avocados; EWG has found few pesticide residues in these fruits during their analysis.

-• Citrus fruit, especially grapefruit, registered among the lowest levels of pesticide residues, according to EWG.
+- Citrus fruit often registers among the lowest levels of pesticide residues, according to EWG.

 For more information on organic food, check out: